vammultipl/vammultiplayer_revamped/README.md

 ### Tips
 - If you encounter issues, click Disconnect and Connect again.
 - Reload the plugin if problems persist.
-- Make sure to use the latest available version of the client plugin
+- Make sure to use the latest available version of the client plugin.
+- Click an option in GiveMeFPS plugin (added to scene) for more FPS.

 ### Scenes
 - All players in the same room must use the same scene with pre-defined atoms.